kolenaIO/kolena/docs/metrics/iou.md

 ### Segmentation Mask

 A [segmentation mask](https://docs.kolena.io/reference/workflow/annotation/#kolena.workflow.annotation.SegmentationMask)
 is a 2D image where each pixel is a class label commonly used in semantic segmentation tasks.
-The prediction shape matches the ground truth shape (width and height), with a channel depth equivalent to the number of class labels to be predicted.
+The inference shape matches the ground truth shape (width and height), with a channel depth equivalent to the number of class labels to be predicted.
 Each channel is a binary mask that labels areas where a specific class is present:

 ![An example of segmentation mask](../assets/images/metrics-iou-seg-mask.jpg)
 <p style="text-align: center; color: gray;">
-    From left to right: the original RGB image, the ground truth segmentation mask, and the prediction segmentation mask
+    From left to right: the original RGB image, the ground truth segmentation mask, and the inference segmentation mask
 </p>

-The IoU metric measures the intersection (the number of pixels common between the ground truth and prediction masks, **true positive (TP)**) divided by the union (the total number of pixels present across both masks, **TP + false negative (FN) + false positive (FP)**).
+The IoU metric measures the intersection (the number of pixels common between the ground truth and inference masks, **true positive (TP)**) divided by the union (the total number of pixels present across both masks, **TP + false negative (FN) + false positive (FP)**).
 And here is the formula for the IoU metric for a segmentation mask:

 $$